trilbymedia/grav-plugin-login-ldap/README.md

 If you expect `fullname`, or `email` to be stored in the Grav user object, but they are not appearing, it's probably a problem with your field mappings.
 Double check with your LDAP administrator that these are the correct mappings.

+Under the `example` folder you can find a `default.md` page that you can use to see the data collected during LDAP authentication.
+It's an useful way for configuring the plugin as well as tweaking the Blacklist.